roberth26/recommerce/README.md

 ```

 #### App Module
-The `app` module--wait for it--*is* the application.
+The `/app` module--wait for it--*is* the application.
 It bootstraps the application, and forks the thread-like middleware provided by the modules.
 It composes the other modules and orchestrates between them.
 It also delegates to the other modules.
-`app` depends on the other modules, but they do not depend on it (the other modules do not import from `app`).
+`/app` depends on the other modules, but they do not depend on it (the other modules do not import from `/app`).
 I've found this to be a good strategy in avoiding circular dependency issues.
 It also encourages reuseable, app-agnostic modules.
 Database schemas and APIs are likely to be reused by applications, so I like to build redux modules around those schemas and APIs.

-`app` defines the root-level `State` type of the Redux store.
+`/app` defines the root-level `State` type of the Redux store.
 It does so by composing the `State` types of the other modules into a tree.
-Only `app` knows the shape of the top-level state tree.
+Only `/app` knows the shape of the top-level state tree.
 It does not need to know the shape of its branches.

 ```typescript
 type State = {